alephium/www/src/content/blog/draft_TECH-TALK-1-The-Ultimate-guide-to-Proof-of-Less-Work-the-universe-and-everything-d90c5d220d29/index.md

 ---
-title: 'TECH TALK 1 — The Ultimate guide to Proof-of-Less-Work, the universe and everything…'
+description: A discussion with Cheng Wang, inventor of PoLW and founder of Alephium
 draft: true
-description: 'A discussion with Cheng Wang, inventor of PoLW and founder of Alephium'
+title: TECH TALK 1 — The Ultimate guide to Proof-of-Less-Work, the universe and everything…
 ---

 ### **TECH TALK 1 — The Ultimate guide to Proof-of-Less-Work, the universe and everything…**